 Jill Adams is Street Law, Inc.'s Program Manager.

-Jill Adams manages the Legal Life Skills and Police & Teens programs within Street Law’s Community Initiatives, focusing on building practical legal knowledge, critical day-to-day skills, and community relationships in underserved populations.
+Jill Adams manages Street Law's Legal Life Skills and Police & Teens programs, focusing on building practical legal knowledge, critical day-to-day skills, and community relationships in underserved populations.

 Before joining Street Law, Jill served as Deputy Director and Senior Fellow at Georgetown University’s Center for Juvenile Justice Reform.
 In this role she led the development and expansion of the Center’s Certificate Program trainings with a targeted focus on cross-systems reform and helping jurisdictions translate research into sustainable policy and practice change.
 Throughout her career Jill has worked closely with leaders across child-serving systems to incorporate holistic, trauma-informed, data-driven, and culturally responsive approaches to serving and improving outcomes for kids at risk of system involvement.
 Her prior experience also includes work with the New York City Administration for Children’s Services, New York Legal Assistance Group, and DC Superior Court.